shah0150/MAD9145-W21/docs/assignments/tech-research.md

 Additionally, you should have a PUBLIC repo for each proof of concept that you reference in your document.
 This is what the team will use to share knowledge with each other.

+Please submit the link to your document and make sure your document includes links to the public repos for each technology.